RocketSTEM –28 November 2018

 team is already hard at work and had already connected the Orion Crew Module Adapter

-to the top of ESM-1 by the day of the event using 192 bolts that “
+to the top of ESM-1 by the day of the event using 192 bolts that “are needed to keep the structure together and withstand the

-immense forces of launch and spaceflight.
+immense forces of launch and spaceflight.”

 by technicians to attach the Crew Adapter to ESM-1 with the 192 bolts was arduous